ISR Management Team:

 - Director of the Research Office: Dr Nikki Craske

-- ISR Associate Director (External Relations): Dr Victoria Foster
+- ISR Associate Director (External Relations & CPD): Dr Victoria Foster

 - ISR Fellow (Research and External Funding): Prof Claire Parkinson